 A student must petition the committee in writing, describing the situation, and may be asked to present their case at the committee meeting.
-The petition form is obtained from and submitted to the Assistant Dean for Student Affairs.
+The petition form is obtained from and submitted to the Coordinator of Access, Belonging and Community Engagement.
 A student may submit a petition for the following reasons.
 This list is not all inclusive.

-- Continuance of Probation Status (Institutional GPA below 3.000 as required by the terms of your probationary semester). - Waiver of Graduate Conditional Admission Requirements. - Waiver of graduate rule Any student receiving two (2) grades of 79.99% (C+) or lower in the same NURS course or in any two NURS courses will be dismissed from the College of Nursing. - Waiver of graduate rule a student may attempt each NURS course twice in the graduate program and a grade of W (withdrawal) in any graduate course will constitute an attempt.
+- Continuance of Probation Status (Institutional GPA below 3.000 as required by the terms of your probationary semester) - Waiver of undergraduate rule inability to continue in College of Nursing if 2 or more below "C" grades in required science and/or nursing courses. - Waiver of undergraduate rule a student may attempt each NURS course twice in the undergraduate program and a grade of W (withdrawal) in any undergraduate course will constitute an attempt.

-Student should explain any extenuating circumstances - whatever they might be - e.g., finances, anxiety, family, illness, etc. that caused you to not be successful, and even more importantly a plan for success if allowed to continue in the program.
+A student should explain any extenuating circumstances - whatever they might be - i.e., finances, anxiety, family, illness, etc. that caused you to not be successful, and present a plan for success if allowed to continue in the program.
 Please attach supporting documentation if available.